 The beginning of the design process starts with a meeting between Steelhead’s brand representative, members of our design team, and your brand’s representative.
-In the meeting, we'll talk through our Proven Design Process and capture the requirements for your new booth.
+In the meeting, we'll talk through our exhibit design process and capture the requirements for your new booth.
 We’ll also go over the budget and ensure that everyone is on the same page.

 Big Idea — Day 8